veeambestpractise/best-practices-guide/infrastructure_hardening/infrastructure_hardening.md

 But also, creating visibility in what goes on in the infrastructure is part of hardening your infrastructure.
 Making sure you will notice when an attack is/or has taken place and then making sure logs and traces are saved for law-enforcement and security specialists when needed.

 ## Protect
-Protecting your infrastructure successfully is all about understanding what and whom you are protecting, your Veeam infrastructure, against.
+Protecting your infrastructure successfully is all about understanding the current attack vectors; what and whom you are protecting, your Veeam infrastructure, against.
 If you know what and whom you are protecting against, makes it easier to take the correct countermeasures.
 One of those countermeasures is hardening.

 Looking at the different Veeam Backup & Replication components you have to protect the following components:
 * Veeam Backup server